vb/lazyframe/README.md

 ### `data-initinview`

 Set this to true if you want the resource to execute (for example video to play) when the element is in view.

+### data-youtube-thumbnail-image

+Defines the thumbnail image to use from Youtubes thumbnail service.
+Possible values are 'default', '1', '2' and '3'.

+### data-youtube-thumbnail-quality

+Defines the thumbnail quality to use from Youtubes thumbnail service.
+Possible values are '', 'sd', 'mq', 'hq' and 'maxres'

 ## License